Connect with Peers and Practitioners through WSBA's 29 Sections

 The Frank Homan Award

-Congratulations to Richard Potter, our 2020 Homan Award recipient!
+Congratulations to John Gray, our 2021 Homan Award recipient!

 The Frank Homan Award is presented annually to an individual who has demonstrated an outstanding contribution to the improvement or application of administrative law.